Advice & Guides

 A square shape diamond with rounded edges, cushion shapes are named this because they remind you of the shape of a pillow.
 They’ve been around since the 19th century and continually prove to be one of the most popular diamond shapes for all jewellery types.

-All diamonds purchased from the Brown Family Jewellers website are certified by the GIA (Gemological Institute of America) which proves that they have been examined and the grading and certification applied to them is correct.
+All made-to-order diamond jewellery purchased from the Browns website is certified by the GIA (Gemological Institute of America) or IGR (International Gemological Research Laboratories) which proves that they have been examined and the grading and certification applied to them is correct.

 The diamond you choose for that piece of jewellery should reflect the style and personal taste of you or the person you are buying for.
 Be sure to refer back to this guide when debating over carats and cuts.
 Our team are also on hand to help and you can buy confident in the knowledge that every piece of jewellery available has been selected by an expert to ensure high quality and exceptional value for money.